 - If appropriate for your chosen fabrics, prewash or preshrink prior to use.

-- If using homemade binding tape, make a sufficient length of binding for the project.
+- If you’re using homemade binding tape, make a sufficient length of binding for the project.
 See our post on making binding tape for information, if needed.

 Cutting Fleece for the Blanket Body